Published July 11, 2012

 The committee chairman, Rep. Frank Lucas, R-Okla., stressed that no qualified people would be deprived of help.
 "I believe most Americans will agree that a 2 percent cut in food stamps is reasonable," he said.

 The top Democrat on the committee, Rep. Collin Peterson of Minnesota, also voted against the McGovern amendment, saying that while he was concerned about changes to nutrition programs in the bill, "I understand that these are the cuts that need to be done" to get the bill through the committee and the House.

 The committee also rejected, by 28-15, an amendment by Rep. Kurt Schrader, D-Ore., that would have agreed to the Senate plan to reduce food stamp spending by $400 million a year.

 The House bill also differs from its Senate counterpart by preserving a price support program that pays farmers when prices fall below certain levels.
 The target price system is favored by Southern rice and peanut farmers, who objected to the elimination of price supports in the Senate bill.

 The House measure gives farmers a choice between the price support program and a taxpayer-paid revenue protection program included in the Senate bill that compensates farmers for modest revenue losses before crop insurance kicks in.
-The need for a strong safety net program became more pronounced as heat and drought threatened to seriously damage the Midwestern corn crop.

 The committee defeated, by 36-10, an amendment by Rep. Robert Goodlatte, R-Va., that would have brought changes to federal sugar policy that for eight decades has protected beet and sugarcane growers and sugar refiners by controlling prices and limiting imports.
 Goodlatte argued that government supports drove up prices, forced food companies to move overseas and cost jobs.
 The amendment was pushed by beverage companies, confectioners and consumer groups.